 Folks hand me weeds and hearts of their own.

-And if once more I go to the worse—
+And if once more I happen to get the worst —

 A life-buoy by these seamen will be thrown.